s-martin/s-martin.github.io/_posts/2020-01-11-phoniebox.markdown

 For my kids I wanted to use RFID cards.
 In addition the box should have buttons for `Play/Pause`, `FF`, `Rwd`, `Volume up` and `Volume down`.

-I wanted the box portable, so I need a power bank
+I wanted the box portable, so I needed a power bank.

 My coworker has built a excellent custom-made case which fulfills my needs.

 ![case](/assets/images/IMG_20191223_232037747.jpg)

+That [blog post][blog-instructions] (in German) provided lots of information and I used especially the On/Off description.
+Thanks for providing that info!

 # Hardware #